Which open-weight model should we choose? MoE? Q4?

 UD-Q5_K_XL24.9 GB

-Select this if you require higher quality than 4bit.
+Select this option if you require higher quality than 4-bit.

-Some experts say that "int4 (4-bit integer) quantization is sufficient," but there are cases where the benefits of 5 bits or more are felt for tasks that require precision, such as coding and logical reasoning.
+Some experts believe that quantization using `int4` (4-bit integer) is sufficient, but in tasks requiring high precision, such as coding and logical reasoning, there are cases where the benefits of 5 bits or more can be felt.

 6bit quantization (high quality)